The Suite Life on Deck: U.S. Nielsen ratings

 The show's pilot premiered on the Disney Channel in the U.S. on September 26, 2008, and gathered 5.7 million viewers on the night of its premiere.
 The series premiere in Canada was also the most watched series premiere on Family channel.
-In December 2008, Business Wire reported the show was 2008's #1 top scripted television series for children between the ages 6 to 11 and pre-teenagers between the ages 9 to 14, beating the veteran series Hannah Montana and Wizards of Waverly Place in the ratings.
+In December 2008, Business Wire reported the show was 2008's #1 top scripted television series for children between the ages of 6 and 11 and pre-teenagers between the ages of 9 and 14, beating the veteran series Hannah Montana and Wizards of Waverly Place in the ratings.
 The show was in the #1 spot for the top rated children's television series for many months.
 The show has been one of the top 4 live-action television series for many months.
-Since then, "The Suite Life on Deck" held a commanding lead in the time slot (Friday 8:00 p.m.), ranking as TV's #1 program among the key children demographics, virtually doubling Nickelodeon among children between the age of 9–14, and defeating it by a 6% among children between the age of 6–11.
+Since then, "The Suite Life on Deck" held a commanding lead in the time slot (Friday 8:00 p.m.), ranking as TV's #1 program among the key children demographics, virtually doubling Nickelodeon among children between the ages of 9 and 14, and defeating it by a 6% among children between the ages of 6 and 11.
 In addition, the series would reach #1 in total viewers on all cable, outperforming #2 networks Fox News and Nickelodeon by 800,000 more viewers.